I spent the first 22 years of my life in this country and never gave America’s dining culture a second thought.

 America’s dining culture is WEIRD AS HELL.
 There are literally zero aspects of it that are replicated anywhere else in the world because pretty much none of it makes any sense at all.

-After spending over three years living abroad on three different continents, I realized that we are pretty much doing it all wrong (although a few of our dining practices are quite enlightened and really should catch on elsewhere).
+After spending over three years living abroad on three different continents, I realized that we are pretty much doing it all wrong (although I admit a few of our dining practices are quite enlightened and really should catch on elsewhere).

 Paying for a meal abroad is so dang simple.
 You look at the menu, choose a meal, then pay the listed price.
-The end.

 In the US, estimating your total bill is pretty much impossible and the final cost is usually a complete surprise due to two reasons: tipping and tax.

 Just yesterday I had a dinner where the waitress accidentally brought me three ciders instead of the one I ordered, brought my husbands food before mine, completely entered the wrong order, and forgot to give my husband the sauces he asked for on the side.

 Yep, 20%.
 Because Americans have successfully been conditioned to feel guilty if they don’t.
 Now, a 10% tip is reserved for basically the worst service imaginable, and if you don’t tip at least 18% every time you are literally a monster.

 Why?
 Why add it at the end??
 No one knows, but everyone accepts it.
 So, be prepared to blindly pay a couple bucks extra for every meal on top of the menu price and tip.

 Remember, some states tax food and drink and store items.
 Some only tax products in stores, but not food and drink.
 Some tax neither.
 Some only tax food and drink if you consume it in the restaurant, but not if you get it to go… yeah.

 Bringing the Bill

 Everywhere else in the world, you can sit and chat and browse dessert, cocktail, and coffee menus to your hearts content.
 The waitstaff would never dream of bringing the bill without being explicitly asked.
 This is because they make a living wage and feel no need to rush out every table to get more tips.

 I just paid ridiculous prices for this meal, can I sit and digest it for a minute before you make it clear you want me gone?
 This aspect is due to the tipping culture, both of which need to be remedied in my opinion.

 For example, one common food that most children hate is tomatoes.
 They’re weird and mealy and overall a pretty controversial food.
 Once I went abroad, I realized tomatoes are actually delicious when they’re grown without ten million pesticides and genetic modifications.

 Confusingly, the US adds tons of chemicals and whatevers to their produce, but it still goes bad so fast.
 When I lived in Italy, the UAE, and Colombia, I was always surprised because my produce never. went. bad.
 Seriously, it would last like three weeks.

 Ok, we got the money and the food issues with America’s dining culture out of the way.
 Now on the to super weird time issues!

 The waitress will hand you the menu and pretty much immediately ask if you want to order.
 I’ve found after living abroad I have to tell her I’m not ready to order two or three times in a row before I finally have enough time to look at the menu and decide what I want (and even then, I still usually feel rushed).

 In America’s dining culture it’s honestly normal to be in and out of a restaurant in less than an hour.
 This weekend, our food took about 30 minutes and the manager was so apologetic he gave us one of them for free… I didn’t mention that I was actually happy for the “slow” service.

 First, eating is more of a cultural thing and families and friends are expected to linger over meals to chat and connect.
 Second, the waitstaff isn’t relying on tips to make money so they have no reason to rush out each table to get on to the next.
 It actually makes their work easier to have the tables linger while eating.

 If you’re wondering if not tipping means terrible service abroad, I found it did not.
 It was definitely a little slower and the waiters weren’t quite as friendly, but I will gladly take that for a properly paced meal and low or no tip.

 I think this is also part of the reason why we have such an obesity problem.
 If you eat dinner at 5pm and go to bed at midnight, there’s a seven hour window without food (that most of us and me included usually fill with snacking).
 It doesn’t really make any sense at all.

 When Daniel and I live abroad I find our meal times, even in our own home, shift later and later until we find it normal to eat around 7:30 or 8pm every night.
 Every time I head home for the holidays and my mom has dinner on the table at 5pm, I’m shocked all over again.